Hardel-DW/NeoEnchant/README.md

 Performance is identical to that of a Minecraft mod, or a native Mojang production.
 It uses almost exclusively the new internal systems introduced in the update 1.21.

 ### Modify enchantments as you wish.
 Enchantments are easy to modulate.
 You can modify maximum levels, supported objects and even effects.
-No development skills are required, just edit the values in the ".json" files.
+No development skills are required.
 The in-game admin panel has also been removed.
-All removed enchantments will be properly disenchanted on items, whether in chests, inventories or anywhere else.
+Instead you can use the [Enchantments Configurator](https://voxel.hardel.io/en-us/tools/enchant) it's infinitly better !

 ### Compatiblity
 Compatiblity with for other mods (Forge/Fabric) or Vanilla Datapacks that add owns enchantments.